 Another difference is, that the Super Admin can decide what plugins to install on the network, and individual site admins can only choose whether or not to activate them.

 Editor Role in WordPress

 Editors have total control of the content section of the WordPress site.
 They can add, edit. delete and publish pages and posts even those of the other users.
 Editors can also approve, edit, delete, and moderate comments.
 Editors don’t have access to WordPress settings, plugins, themes, widgets, add or remove users.

 Who Should You Give Editor Role?

 Editor’s role should be given to those who are very much reliable to the administrator.
-The eligible factors are: Users who are directly involved in the promotional factor of a content.
+The eligible factors are: Users who are directly involved in the promotional factor of content.
 Directors of the content team and web publicity. eCommerce site owners can play the role of an editor.

 Author Role in WordPress

 Authors can edit only those comments that are left on their posts.
 They can’t get access to other users’ posts and pages.
 They don’t have access to add plugins, create new categories, settings.

 Who Should You Give Author Role?

 Organizations that are dedicated to serving news and information among mass people.
 News channel reporters and online news portals can give their reporters the author role.

-Organizations fully involved in content making and marketing groups like public relation officials, spokespersons are eligible for the author role.
+Organizations fully involved in content making and marketing groups like public relations officials, spokespersons are eligible for the author role.